Wales pays tribute on Remembrance Sunday

 St John Cymru chief executive Keith Dunn said the organisation marks its centenary next year, "showing that our work saving lives is as important and relevant today as it was on the battlefields 100 years ago".

-In Cardiff, music will be played at the national service by the Band of the Royal Welsh and Corps of Drums of The Royal Welsh.
+In Cardiff, music was played at the national service by the Band of the Royal Welsh and Corps of Drums of The Royal Welsh.

-The Canton Salvation Army Band will also lead ex-servicemen and women to the cenotaph with hymns led by Cardiff Arms Park Male Voice Choir.
+The Canton Salvation Army Band also lead ex-servicemen and women to the cenotaph with hymns led by Cardiff Arms Park Male Voice Choir.

-At 10:59, a bugler from The Royal Welsh Regimental Band and Corps of Drums of The Royal Welsh will sound the Last Post.
+At 10:59, a bugler from The Royal Welsh Regimental Band and Corps of Drums of The Royal Welsh sounded the Last Post.

-It will be followed by a member of Newport's 104 Regiment Royal Artillery firing a gun to mark the start of the two minutes' silence.
+It was followed by a member of Newport's 104 Regiment Royal Artillery firing a gun to mark the start of the two minutes' silence.

 First Minister Carwyn Jones said: "Our thoughts are with those who have lost loved ones in those conflicts and also with those armed forces personnel who are currently serving to protect our nation."